 This will allow you to learn more about the condition, and in turn enable you to easily support them.
 When you have the knowledge, you will be prepared to support them when they require help but also have empathy and understanding for that person.

 This may seem simple but is often overlooked.
 A lack of communication can take a toll on the person and your relationship with them.
 Someone with diabetes, may want to feel like you are on their side and not feel like they are being criticised about what they eat, how their blood sugar levels are and their exercise routine.
-Being positive and offering help regardless of how small it is can make a huge difference in their life.
+Stay positive and offer help, no matter how small it seems.
+These simple acts can make a huge difference to their quality of life.

 A healthy diet and regular exercise are key to having normal blood sugar levels.
 Offer to become work out buddies a few times a week and join them in experimenting a healthier diet with diabetes-friendly recipes.